Gradients in Web Design: From Subtle Shades to Bold Statements

 Don’t Overuse Them

 When using gradients in web design, it’s important to remember that too much of a good thing can quickly become overwhelming.
 Gradients can add a visual flair to any webpage, but when used excessively, they can make the page look busy and cluttered.
-It's recommended to use one to two gradients per page at most, as anything more than that will likely overwhelm the viewer.
+Using one to two gradients per page at most is recommended, as anything more than that will likely overwhelm the viewer.

 Additionally, when selecting colors for your gradient, try to choose colors that complement each other.
-This will help ensure that all website elements flow together nicely and don’t clash.
+This will help ensure all website elements flow nicely and don’t clash.

 Furthermore, it’s also important to consider the positioning of gradients within a design.
 For example, angular gradients should be placed at the corners of a shape to create seamless transitions; reflected gradients should also be carefully placed since they rely on two or more colors “reflecting” off each other to create an optical illusion.